Peakboard/peakboard.github.io/content/_tutorials/01-en-peakboard-designer-basics.md

 lang: en
 ref: tut-01
 ---

 This tutorial does not require any previous knowledge.
-It shows the very first steps with Peakboard and explains some theoretical basics that you need to understand in order to build more complex visualizations later on.
-However, the basic approach is always the same: The visualization is created with the help of the Peakboard Designer.
-A design – also known as a board – is then transferred to one or more Peakboard boxes on which it runs independently.
+It shows the very first steps with Peakboard and explains some theoretical basics you have to understand to build more complex visualizations later.
+However, the basic procedure is always the same: The visualization is designed with the help of the Peakboard Designer.
+A design - also called a board - is then transferred to one or more peakboard boxes on which it runs independently.
 All artifacts such as images, videos, etc. are packed into a package for transfer.
 This process is called deployment.
-This tutorial shows the complete procedure.
-In case you don’t have a Peakboard-Box yet, the designer software, which you can download on our homepage, is sufficient.
-The transfer of the design to the box is no longer necessary, of course – but it doesn’t matter, because you can also view it as a preview on your own computer.
+The complete procedure is shown in this tutorial and additionally in our video which you can find [here](/video_tutorials/01-en-erste-schritte.html).
+In case you don't have a peakboard box yet, the designer software, which you can download from our homepage, is sufficient for the time being.
+The transfer of the design to the speaker is then of course omitted - but that doesn't matter, because you can simply view it as a preview on your own computer.

-The installer works like any other installer and stores the designer program in the installation folder.
-To start the Designer, you can click on the program icon or press the Windows key and type “peak”.
+The installation program works like any other installation program and stores the Designer program in the installation folder.
+To start the Designer, you can click on the program icon or press the Windows key and then type "peak".
 Windows 10 will then find the link.
 Attention!
-Please do not start Peakboard. runtime app.
-We’ll get to that later.
+Please do not start Peakboard.Runtime-App.
+We will come to this later.

 ![image_1](/assets/images/Tutorial/Basics/TutorialBasics01.png)

-In the started designer you will now see the Package Explorer on the left-hand side, i. e. all elements which will be transferred to the Peakboard-Box later.
+In the started Designer, you will now see the Package Explorer on the left-hand side, i.e. all elements that are later transferred to the Peakboard box.
 In the middle is the empty panel, which we now want to fill with life.
-The upper right area is used for controls or visual elements that can be dragged and dropped from the toolbox onto the panel.
-At the bottom right you can change properties of the panel element that is currently selected.
+The upper right area are controls or visual elements that can be dragged and dropped from the toolbox onto the panel.
+At the bottom right, you can change the properties of the panel element that is currently selected.

 ![image_1](/assets/images/Tutorial/Basics/TutorialBasics02.png)